-Beef Tips and Gravy combines tender beef chunks, mushrooms, onions, and garlic in a rich and smooth brown gravy that is lightly seasoned.
-It is quick to prepare, mouthwateringly delicious, and made with no canned soup.
-Serve this comfort food dish with sauteed asparagus or roasted broccoli and French baguettes with sweet cream butter.
+Beef Tips and Gravy combine tender beef chunks, mushrooms, onions, and garlic in a rich and smooth brown gravy that is lightly seasoned.
+It is quick to prepare, mouthwateringly delicious, and made without canned soup.

-How to make Beef Tips and Gravy?
+How to make Beef Tips and Gravy

 First, generously salt and pepper the beef chunks.
-Then heat the olive oil over medium-high heat in a Dutch oven or large skillet.
+Then, heat the olive oil over medium-high heat in a Dutch oven or large skillet.
 Brown and sear the beef chunks on all sides.
-Work in batches, so you do not crowd the pan.
-Plate the browned beef chunks, reserve any pan juices and cover to keep warm.
+Work in batches so you do not crowd the pan.
+Plate the browned beef chunks, reserve any pan juices, and cover to keep warm.

 Add the mushroom mixture and beef tips with any pan juices back to the skillet and gently simmer for 10 minutes to thicken the mixture and finish cooking the beef.
 Season with salt and freshly cracked black pepper to taste.
 Serve over noodles, rice, or mashed potatoes.
 Garnish with chopped fresh thyme or fresh parsley.